Abdullah K. Alismail

-Admission to the Bachelor of Science degree program in Respiratory Care is open for Fall Quarter each year.
+Admission to the entry-level Bachelor of Science degree program in respiratory care is open for Autumn Quarter each year.
 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements:

 A minimum of 78 degree transferable quarter units (52 semester units) per program director approval or hold an A.S. degree.